acsmedeiros/controlling_multiple_parrot_bebops/README.md

 adb connect 192.168.43.1:9050
 ```

-It should state something like "connected to 192.168.43.1:9050", if the connection was not estabilished try pushing bebop 2 power button 4 times again, sometimes thats tricky.
+It should state something like "connected to 192.168.43.1:9050" if the connection was not established, try pushing bebop2's power button 4 times again, sometimes that's tricky.
 Once your connection was stabilished you can copy the "bebop2_update.plf" to the drone's update/ folder:

 ```bash